mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 Test Phases
 ~~~~~~~~~~~

-For each phase in the file, parse the "responses" array.
+For each phase in the file:

-Pass in the responses in order to the driver code.
+#.
+Parse the "responses" array.
+Pass in the responses in order to the driver
+   code.
 If a response is the empty object `{}`, simulate a network error.

+#.
+Parse the "applicationErrors" array.
+For each element, simulate the error
+   on an application connection.
+If a response is the empty object `{}`,
+   simulate a network error on an application connection.

 For non-monitoring tests,
 once all responses are processed, assert that the phase's "outcome" object
 is equivalent to the driver's current TopologyDescription.
+If the "outcome"
+object contains a "pools" object, assert that each "pool" object is
+equivalent to the current server's application pool.

 For monitoring tests, once all responses are processed, assert that the
 events collected so far by the SDAM event listener are equivalent to the